YellowOnion/steam-runtime-tools/bin/launcher-service.md

 **--[no-]stop-on-name-loss**
 :   With **--bus-name** and **--stop-on-name-loss**, the server will
-    prepare to exit when the well-known bus name *NAME* used with **--bus-name** is lost, most likely because another server was run with **--replace** and took over ownership.
+    prepare to exit when any of the well-known bus names *NAME* used with **--bus-name** is lost, most likely because another server was run with **--replace** and took over ownership.
     If other launched processes are active, it will wait for them to exit